-To give you some idea of size relationships, if an ordinary bacterium was the size of a baby mouse, E. fishelsoni would be equivalent to a lion and T. namibiensis would be the size of a blue whale, the world's largest animal.
+To give you some idea of size relationships, if an ordinary bacterium were the size of a baby mouse, E. fishelsoni would be equivalent to a lion and T. namibiensis would be the size of a blue whale, the world's largest animal.
 The blue whale measures up to 90 feet (29 meters) and weighs about 120 tons.
 How many cells might make up such an enormous creature?
 The number would be in the trillions.
 Each of these cells exhibits the same fundamental life characteristics as the single microbe.
 Microbes are sometimes described as "simple" because many consist of only a single cell or are less than a cell (viruses and prions).
 Consider, however, that this single cell must fulfill all the functions of life.
-On the other hand, in a multicellular organism (like the whale), although each cell fulfills all the criteria for life, there is
+On the other hand, in a multicellular organism (like the whale), although each cell fulfills all the criteria for life, there is a "sharing" of function because of specialization into a variety of cell types (for example, muscle cells, nerve cells, and blood cells).
+Perhaps that makes life easier.
+Hence, single-celled organisms, and even those multicellular organisms consisting of only a small number of cells without evidence of true specialization, are simple only in the sense of numbers and not in a physiological (functional) sense.